Patience sorting: Overview

 This card game is turned into a two-phase sorting algorithm, as follows.
 Given an array of n elements from some totally ordered domain, consider this array as a collection of cards and simulate the patience sorting game.
 When the game is over, recover the sorted sequence by repeatedly picking off the minimum visible card; in other words, perform a k-way merge of the p piles, each of which is internally sorted.

+Pseudocode

+Below is an iterative implementation of Patience Sort, this implementation runs in $O(n^2)$.